 THE STEPWISE GRADUATED RETURN TO PLAY (GRTP) PROCESS MUST BE FOLLOWED.
 THE REFERAL & RETURN FORM MUST BE COMPLETED

-THE PLAYER BEING EXCLUDED INDEFINATELY FROM FULL CONTACT TRAINING AND MATCH PLAY.
+THE PLAYER BEING EXCLUDED INDEFINITELY FROM FULL CONTACT TRAINING AND MATCH PLAY.

 At all times, players, parents, team officials, match officials and medical staff need to act in the best interest of player safety and welfare by;